cobwebos/docs/articles/notification-hubs/notification-hubs-windows-store-dotnet-xplat-localized-wns-push-notification.md

     // Sending the notification as a template notification.
 All template registrations that contain
     // "messageParam" or "News_<local selected>" and the proper tags will receive the notifications.
-    // This includes APNS, GCM, WNS, and MPNS template registrations.
+    // This includes APNS, FCM, WNS, and MPNS template registrations.
     Dictionary<string, string> templateParams = new Dictionary<string, string>();

     // Create an array of breaking news categories.